Labs64/netlicensing.io/index.md

             <article class="cbp-so-side cbp-so-side-right">
                 <h2>Streamline purchasing process</h2>

-                <p>NetLicensing provides a seamless online purchase experience, aligned with the deployed licensing
+                <h3>NetLicensing provides a seamless online purchase experience, aligned with the deployed licensing
                     models.
-Our PayPal integration allows your global customers to pay in their preferred currency.</p>
+Our PayPal integration allows your global customers to pay in their preferred currency.</h3>
             </article>
         </section>